Creating Job Definitions#

 22log_to_stdout = true

 As you may have noticed, we have included some comments and annotations in the file.
-For more details about the job definition properties, refer to the Job Definition Schema Reference
+For more details about the job definition properties, refer to the Job Definition Schema Reference.

 As a best practice, we encourage you to provide documentation in the job definition, as it acts as the entry point for the work that will be executed.
 This not only makes it easier to maintain your work over time, but also makes it easier to share it with others so they can reuse the service you created, and build even larger workflows thanks to the fruit of your labor.